IT-for-Change/ela/README.md

 A companion component is the [ECUBE data collector](https://github.com/IT-for-Change/ecube-data-collection), a custom data collection tool that extracts learner outputs from the ECUBE English Language Lab (ELL) software developed by KITE.
 Read more about KITE [here](https://kite.kerala.gov.in) and the ECUBE ELL [here](https://ecube.kite.kerala.gov.in)

+### Technical documentation
+See here for technical documentation and user guide.

 ### Principles